 When remote working is in the equation, management should appreciate that integrating VPNs, firewalls, anti-virus protection, and passwords is easy for some but not so much for others.
 Unfortunately, an organization’s cybersecurity protection is only as strong as the weakest link in the chain.

-Consequently, we suggest highlighting the employees most likely to encounter obstacles.
-Then, establish an exception schedule where anyone experiencing technology difficulties can get the support, they need to keep pace with the rest of the company.
+Consequently, highlighting the employees most likely to encounter obstacles.
+Then, establish an exception schedule where anyone experiencing technology difficulties can get the support they need to keep pace with the rest of the company.
 It may mean allocating more than double the time per average employee to these individuals, but it should result in things motoring along at an acceptable rate.

 Remote work doesn’t automatically assume that cyber-insecurity converges on the system.
 Take care of education, setting policy, integrating all the relevant software features, and paying particular attention to the “slower learners,” and things can progress relatively effortlessly.
 At the same time, it provides the opportunity to engage with employees in a different dimension and show that the company cares about them and their personal goals.